-A Painful Bulge In The Inner Arch
+A Painful Bulge in the Inner Arch

 This dancer developed a sharp constant pain on the medial side of their arch, and noticed a bulge starting to develop, while in their first year of university in a Ballet program…

-While I was in my first year of university in a Ballet program I developed a sharp constant pain on the medial side of my arch, and noticed a bulge starting to develop.
-I asked my physio (who had treated me for pervious injury and worked a lot with dancers) he addressed the problem and gave me exercises and told me to massage through my arches and the bulge and sent me to a foot specialist.
-This new doctor had no idea what was wrong and ordered an ultrasound, after the ultrasound he said he still had no idea and so we would do some research to see if he could find a solution.
+While I was in my first year of university in a Ballet program I developed a sharp constant pain on the medial side of my arch and noticed a bulge starting to develop.
+I asked my physio (who had treated me for a previous injury and worked a lot with dancers) he addressed the problem and gave me exercises and told me to massage through my arches and the bulge and sent me to a foot specialist.
+This new doctor had no idea what was wrong and ordered an ultrasound, after the ultrasound, he said he still had no idea and so we would do some research to see if he could find a solution.
 I was really happy to hear that he was going to put in extra time to fix this, but I never heard from him again.

-After being so disappointed I just danced through the pain and eventually it went away and only comes back every now and then, but the bulge is still there and no one could figure out what was wrong with my feet.
-Without the pain I found no reason to pursue a solution further.
+After being so disappointed I just danced through the pain and eventually, it went away and only comes back every now and then, but the bulge is still there and no one could figure out what was wrong with my feet.
+Without the pain, I found no reason to pursue a solution further.

 Thanks so much for your question.
 I have had a few dancers with this – and sometimes the bulge is actually misleading… It may actually be the muscle belly of Abducens Hallucis – a very important muscle that controls the big toe.
 Often this muscle will build in bulk if other muscles in the foot are not very strong, and your load of dancing is increased… So that is why it may appear at the same time.